 World War I deserves a prominent place in American history.
 More Americans died in WWI than in the Korean and Vietnam wars combined.
 The War’s aftermath redrew the map of Europe and the Middle East and set the intellectual foundation for a liberal international order.

 Yet WWI remembrance in the nation’s capital is an afterthought.
 The World War One Centennial Commission intends to change that.
-The Commission’s Edwin Fountain and Theodore Sedgwick led a discussion with FC2 Trustees about plans to revamp Pershing Park, dedicated to America’s WWI military leader General John Pershing.
+On January 23, 2019, the Commission’s Edwin Fountain and Theodore Sedgwick led a discussion with FC2 Trustees about plans to revamp Pershing Park, dedicated to America’s WWI military leader General John Pershing.

 The site, which is just a block from the White House, has fallen into disrepair.
 Built in the 1930s, it was later repurposed in the early 1980s with a pond and fountain that converted into an ice rink in the winter.
 Ten years ago, the water system stopped working.
 Instead of a stately fountain, there is now a barren and unused, concrete eyesore.